 Unlike most textile companies in Sweden today, Miss Mary doesn’t just retain its design department in its head office but also the test sewing.
-In today’s article, we visit our bra workroom where our team works to produce the perfect fit for your next Miss Mary bra.
+In today’s article, we visit our bra atelier where our team works to produce the perfect fit for your next Miss Mary bra.

 A sneak peek from the outside in to our design department at the office in the Textile Fashion Center in Borås

 This is where our designers and pattern makers, and sample seamstresses and sewing technician (one of the latter also teaches lingerie sewing at the Swedish School of Textiles), work.
 Together, these women have over 120 years of valuable experience making bras.
 That is leading-edge competence that is much needed, as bras are very specialised to design and make compared with most other garments.
 In this series of articles, we will be telling you more about the art of making bras and sharing our industry secrets.
 First up, is the design and the important roles of the pattern makers and test seamstress to the whole.

 “The design department has 120 years of specialist competence in making bras”

 The magic from a designer’s vision and a pattern maker’s technique